Suffolk County Massachusetts assistance program.

 Another local community action agency is the Community Action Programs Inter-City, Inc., which can be reached at (617) 884 - 6130.
 While they cover all of Boston, they have specific programs targeted at Chelsea, Revere, East Boston, and Winthrop.
 Referrals and support is provided to other towns as well.

 They offer qualified individuals with energy conservation improvements, weatherization programs, and mortgage and housing payment assistance.
 In some cases the funds will come in the form of a loan and in others it is a partial payment.
-Other needs met include rent payment assistance, housing search and information, foreclosure prevention services, electric bill payment assistance, gas and heating bill payment assistance, and counseling.
-More Community Action Programs Inter-City.
+Other needs met include rent payment assistance, housing search and information, foreclosure prevention services, electric bill payment assistance, gas and heating bill payment assistance, and financial counseling.
+More on Community Action Programs Inter-City.

 The Salvation Army has various offices and locations around Suffolk County, including the South End, Chelsea, Pittsfield, and other spots.
 They offer a host of assistance programs to Boston and Suffolk area families including those below.
 Or click here for more details on the programs as well as the addresses of the Salvation Army centers in Suffolk County.